 What Might Be Causing Lower Back Pain?

-Lower back pain rarely has a single trigger.
-Many people have a mix of muscle strain, posture issues, and age-related changes in the spine.
-The sections below highlight everyday reasons that often show up together.
+Lower back pain rarely has one single trigger.
+Most people have a mix of muscle strain, posture habits, and ordinary changes in the spine that add up.
+Here are the everyday reasons that tend to show up together.

 Muscle Strain and Overuse

-Lifting without bracing your core or doing a new workout can irritate the muscles that support your spine.
-Short rest, gentle movement, and smart pacing often calm this down.
+Lifting without bracing your core, or jumping into a new workout, can irritate the muscles that support your spine.
+Short rest, gentle movement, and a smarter pace usually calm this kind of soreness within a few days.

 Poor Posture and Long Sitting

-Hours at a laptop or phone can hold your spine in one position.
-Rounded shoulders and a tilted pelvis add pressure to the lower back and hips.
+Hours at a laptop or staring down at a phone hold your spine in one fixed position.
+Rounded shoulders and a tilted pelvis quietly load the lower back and hips, so the ache you feel at 5 p.m. often started at your desk.

 Herniated or Bulging Discs

-Spinal discs act like cushions.
-When a disc bulges or herniates, it may press on a nerve and cause sharp or radiating pain down a leg.
+The discs between your vertebrae act like cushions.
+When one bulges or herniates, it can press on a nearby nerve and send sharp or radiating pain down a leg.
+This is a frequent source of sciatica.

 Spinal Misalignment and Joint Dysfunction